Working with unit tests in project or solution

 Create unit tests sessions from selected tests and test classes and/or add selected items to the current test session.

-run or debug unit tests in project or solution
+Run, debug, or cover unit tests in project or solution

 To execute tests from Unit Test Explorer, select the desired tests and click Run Unit Tests Control+T R/ Debug Unit Tests Control+T D on the toolbar.